jbcodeforce/ML-studies/README.md

 ```
 docker run -v $(pwd):/home/jovyan/work -it pystacktf /bin/bash
 ```
-Then navigate to the python code from the work folder, you want to execute and call python
+Then navigate to the python code from the current work folder, you want to execute and call python
 ```
 $ python3 deep-net-keras.py
 ```